© WILEY-VCH Verlag GmbH & Co. KGaA, Weinheim

 With the exception of Book Reviews, Conference Reports, Web Sites, and Databases, all manuscripts that are suitable for consideration will be peer-reviewed and, if accepted for publication, edited with a view to clarity, brevity, and consistency.

-From 2014, the journal ChemCatChem will be fully electronic.
-Hardcopies of ChemCatChem will available through print on demand.
-All color figures in published articles will, therefore, be reproduced at no cost to the authors.
+The journal ChemCatChem is fully electronic, however hardcopies of ChemCatChem are available through print on demand.
+All color figures in published articles are free of any charges.
 Authors are encouraged to submit high-resolution color graphics.

 2. Initial Manuscript Submission